A Neutral Education?

 We much prefer, when possible to recommend good and thorough resources which do not teach doctrinal and sanctification issues that we feel should be entrusted to the worshipping community.

 Truth is important, of course; I do not want to fall here into the anti-intellectual trap of saying that doctrine is unimportant, that (for example) Roman Catholic and Reformed believers are bickering about inessentials and should just agree to teach their children that Jesus is God.
 But I am making a plea for intellectual humility — a plea which can very easily be mistaken for a claim that truth can never be known.
 I believe truth can be known; I believe God has laid down very clear guidelines for the life of godliness.
-What I am less sure of, given my own theological journey, is that I always have a clear view of those “secondary doctrinal principles” that Logos School mentions.
-And in the curricula I review, I am continually reminded of this failing when I see other believers interpreting matters of secondary importance and making them central to Christian education.
+What I am less sure of, given my own theological journey, is that I always work to distinguish essential truths from cultural prejudices.
+I do not wish to make matters of secondary importance central to Christian education.

 No doubt the writer, Bishop Ussher, and I could all say together in our worship, “I believe in God, the Father Almighty, Maker of heaven and earth.”
 Yet that central affirmation of God’s ultimate creatorship of everything that exists is not presented in most curricula, which instead hold (and make central to salvation) a particular stance on how and when God made heaven and earth.
 Fruitful discussion on this topic is sadly lacking from the Christian community.

 In recommending a science curriculum, then, how should I proceed?
-My own study of Genesis 1 and 2 (done under the guidance of my local church) has convinced me that I do not yet understand everything implied in these two stories of creation; I do not see here a Scriptural mandate that should tie me to either a young earth or old earth creationist position.
+My own study of Genesis 1 and 2 (done under the guidance of my local church) has convinced me that I do not yet understand everything implied in these two stories of creation; I do not see here a Scriptural mandate that should tie me to a literal creationist position at all–let alone a young earth one.
 So should I recommend to home schoolers — who belong to communities of faith that are seeking for the answer to this very question — a biology text that may contradict their own church’s teaching on the subject?

 Let me repeat: I am not saying that truth is unknowable.
 Instead I am saying that we should approach claims on the part of a textbook and curriculum publisher to know the truth with great, great caution (not to say suspicion).
 God has not revealed His truth through publishers.
 He has revealed it within the context of a faithful, local worshipping community.